Best How-To Guide Page Protectors for Haynes Repair Manual

 FinishMatte / Non-Glare

-• Matte surface is slightly harder to wipe clean than glossy
+• Can be harder to wipe clean than glossy surfaces

 Key Factors

-• Finish: Glossy (Clear) provides the best contrast for photos, while Matte (Non-Glare) is better for reading text under bright overhead shop lights.
+• Finish: Glossy (Clear) offers the best contrast for photos, while Matte (Non-Glare) is better for shops with harsh overhead lighting.

 Comparison Table